sushmaakoju/mturk-task-helper/README.md

 * In the ground truth annotation process, labellers are not anonymous.
 Besides assignment to same labellers repeat over several cycles of labelling tasks.
 * Thus Ground truth annotations are more agreed, more defined, with high confidence to certify this as ground truth, along with frequent feedback-based training as well as task execution.
 * The decision boundaries, classes, locations are continuously evolving with this feedback-based annotation tasks.
+* Class-wise data distribution is expected to be imbalanced.

 ### Considering the exhaustive nature of Ground truth annotations process, we attempt to find following with the small batch of Mechanical Turk tasks:
 * The quality of vehicle locations and labels